-Many of the places have additional links (in blue) that connect to other articles we’ve written.
+Many of the blurbs below have additional links (in blue) that connect to other articles we’ve written about the Black Hills of South Dakota.
 We hope you’ll enjoy reading!

 There are plenty of mountains, lakes, and caves to visit in the United States of America, but there is only one Mt.
 Rushmore.
 This massive, stone carving might not be the sexiest thing to do in the Black Hills, but try telling that to grandma.
 “Hello, Mr. President.”
 We admit Mt.
 Rushmore has a passe vibe and smacks of boring.
 Here’s the thing, though… a creation of this magnitude is one of the great human achievements.
 It cannot be understood in words and pictures.
 One must visit the national monument to appreciate how awesome it is.
 There is enough here to keep you busy for hours.